pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

    :include: graph.tikz

 ..
 Note::
-    You can print out your data object anytime and receive a short information of which attributes with which shapes its holding.
+    You can print out your data object anytime and receive a short information about its attributes and their shapes.

-Besides of being a plain old python object, the ``Data`` object holds some utility functions, e.g.:
+Besides of being a plain old python object, :class:`torch_geometric.data.Data` provides a number of utility functions, e.g.:

 .. code-block:: python